 Targeted Data Types

 The number one type of data that is looked for is credentials of all kinds – most often passwords and cryptographic keys and certificates.
 The main reason for this is that gaining access to credentials is a widely established practice in almost every offensive security area.
-It is often the preferred method of gaining access to resources – which should be evident because it tends to save time, effort, and is often the most direct way to other data.
+It is often the preferred method of gaining access to resources – which should be evident because it tends to save time and effort, and is often the most direct way to other data.
 There are great examples of this in the wild.
-Everything from the Sony hacks to NSA leaks tend to confirm the predilection attackers have for credentials of all types.
+Everything from the Sony hacks to NSA leaks tends to confirm the predilection attackers have for credentials of all types.

-Potential Sources and Methods of Data Exfiltration
+Potential Sources and Methods of Exfiltration

 Exfiltration need not be an entirely digital process.
 Often it happens via physical media – in fact, an inexperienced malicious insider may very well consider this a viable way of getting away with the act – especially when they expect to hand over the data in person.
 When one considers an insider as a potential source of data exfiltration, the insider threat level grows proportionally with their privileges.
 Administrative users are, as in most other cases, the biggest threat due to their borderline unrestricted access to resources within the organization.